Hat Sizes | Find Your Perfect Fit

 For more on body measurements, check out our other guides below:

-Frequently Asked Questions about Hat Sizes
+FAQs about Hat Sizes

-To find your hat size, wrap a flexible measuring tape around your head about half an inch above your eyebrows and ears, where the hat will sit.
-Note the circumference in inches or centimeters, then refer to a hat size chart to determine your corresponding size.
+To find your hat size, measure the circumference of your head using a flexible measuring tape.
+Wrap the tape around your head, about 1/2 inch above your eyebrows and ears, where a hat would naturally sit.

 Comments (0)